Y: Don, what are you doing with all that candy?

 D: Oh great--now I'm going to have to find someplace else to hide my stash of goodies.
 You just can't trust anyone these days.

 Y: Now if that isn't the pot calling the kettle black!

-In several laboratory experiments scrub jays, relatives of the blue jay, hid their extra food more cautiously when other jays were around.
-In fact, if another scrub jay was visible when the first jay buried its food, the first jay was more likely to dig up the food later and rebury it in another location.
+Y: Well, did you know that in several laboratory experiments scrub jays, relatives of the blue jay, hid their extra food more cautiously when other jays were around?
+In fact, if another scrub jay were visible when the first jay buried its food, the first jay was more likely to dig up the food later and rebury it in another location.

 D: So what does that have to do with my candy?